gitockham/desktop-wallet/README.md

 # List what translations are missing or unused on a specific language.
 It could capture suggestions that are not accurate
 yarn i18n 'src/renderer/i18n/locales/LANGUAGE.js'

-# List what English messages are missing or unused (English is the default language)
+# List what English messages are missing or unused (French is the default language)
-yarn i18n:en-US
+yarn i18n:fr-FR

 # List what translations are missing or unused on every language
 yarn i18n:all